A decade-long plan for inclusion and opportunity

 The Specialist Support tier will provide higher-level support for children and young people with complex needs.
 This will be done through specialist support packages, and they will form the basis of the EHCPs.
 These packages will be evidence-based, and they will outline specific interventions and resources.
 The specialist support packages will be developed and reviewed by and independent expert panel who will guide provision and eligibility for EHCPs.
 At this stage pupils could also access the new inclusion bases outlined in the White Paper or a specialist provision.

 The government aims to make EHCPs more consistent nationally with a clearer package of support rather than the current and often vague provision outlined.
-As we know the EHCP process, particularly, can be challenging for all involved and the intention is to embed more transparent decision making and improve the experience for families navigating the system.

 What will happen to current EHCPs?